 The Sundarbans, Bangladesh and India

-The Sundarbans is the largest continuous mangrove forest on Earth, covering 10,000 square kilometers.
-It supports over 4.5 million people through fisheries, honey collection, and tourism.
-Despite facing threats from rising sea levels and cyclones, community-led patrols and mangrove replanting have helped maintain forest cover.
-The area is also a UNESCO World Heritage site, drawing global attention to the economic and cultural significance of mangroves.
+The Sundarbans is the largest contiguous mangrove forest in the world, spanning approximately 10,000 square kilometers across Bangladesh and India.
+It supports over 4.5 million people who depend on its fisheries, honey collection, and ecotourism for their livelihoods.
+Despite facing threats from climate change-induced sea-level rise and frequent cyclones, community-led patrols and reforestation programs have helped maintain forest cover and biodiversity.

 Mangrove Restoration in Vietnam’s Mekong Delta